Harkaran-Gill/RayTracer-Java/README.md

 You can run this project by either building an executable JAR file with Maven or by running the source code directly from your Integrated Development Environment (IDE).

-TIP: Run scene1 method by simply uncommenting Line 13.
-Make sure ONLY to run single scene at a time.

 ### Build with Maven